Will I have to pay for my own care?

 Does it pay to give away your home or wealth?

 You might be tempted to give away some of your savings or property to help you qualify for local-authority care funding.
 However, there are strict rules about giving away money or property in this way.
 If it’s not done in the right way, assets that you give away could still be taken into account for a social care means test.

-Read more in our guide to giving away property or assets:
+Read more about the rules in our guide to giving away your property or assets.

 Seek financial advice

 Financing long-term residential care often involves complex financial decisions.
 It’s always a good idea to seek professional advice.

 Discuss your options with a specialist independent financial adviser (IFA) who holds a CF8 qualification – this allows IFAs to advise on long-term care products.
 The Society of Later Life Advisers (SOLLA) can help you find an accredited adviser near you.

 Which? members can call our Which?
 Money Helpline for guidance on any of the money matters covered in this article, as well as a range of other money issues.
 It’s part of our Which? memberships, so members can get guidance at no extra cost.

 What happens if I run out of money?